scijs/complex-deriv-fornberg/README.md

   - `r` (default: `0.6580924658`): Initial radius at which to evaluate.
 For well-behaved functions, the computation should be insensitive to the initial radius to within about four orders of magnitude.
   - `maxIters` (default: `30`): Maximum number of iterations
   - `taylor`: (default: `false`): If false, output represents the derivatives of the function.
 If true, the output represents Taylor series coefficients, differing only in multiplication by a factorial.
+  - `minDegenerateIterations`: (default: `maxIters - 5`): Minimum number of iterations before the solution may be deemed degenerate.
+A larger number allows the algorithm to correct a bad initial radius.
 - `status`: Optional object into which output information is written.
 Fields are:
   - `degenerate`: True if the algorithm was unable to bound the error
   - `iterations`: Number of iterations executed